Qu'Appelle River: Fishing

-Those fishing in the valley catch northern pike, walleye, whitefish, tullibee, burbot, yellow perch, carp, bigmouth buffalo, white sucker, and channel catfish.
-The primary method to fish is by rod and reel throughout all seasons.
-Some Indigenous fishermen rely on snares to harvest fish.
-However, non-Indigenous people are required to have a license to fish and are bound to regulations such as fishing seasons and catch limits.
-The valley is also home to the Fort Qu'Appelle Fish Culture Station near Echo Lake that produces 20 million walleye a year to be distributed around the province.
+Fish commonly found in the Qu'Appelle River system include northern pike, walleye, whitefish, tullibee, burbot, yellow perch, carp, bigmouth buffalo, white sucker, and channel catfish.
+The valley is also home to the Saskatchewan Fish Hatchery at Echo Lake that produces 20 million walleye a year to be distributed around the province.

 Trapping

 People continue to trap rabbit, beaver, coyote, mink, muskrat, lynx, and weasel.
 Here, the trapping zone is called the Southern Fur Conservation Area (SFCA).
-The area used by most Indigenous trappers is located near the Pasqua First Nation in the fall and winter seasons.
+The area used by most Indigenous trappers is near the Pasqua First Nation in the fall and winter seasons.